IBM/CodeEngine/ai/mcp_server_fastmcp/README.md

 Testing the deployed server with call_tool.sh
 ---------------------------------------------
 The `call_tool.sh` script provides a quick way to test your deployed MCP server directly from the command line.
-It demonstrates the complete MCP protocol flow:
+It demonstrates the complete MCP protocol flow with weather data for Stuttgart:

 1. Initializes an MCP session with the server
 2. Lists all available tools
-3. Calls the `ascii_art` tool with "Code Engine" as input
-4. Displays the ASCII art output
+3. Searches for Stuttgart location
+4. Gets current weather for Stuttgart (coordinates: 48.7758, 9.1829)
+5. Gets 7-day weather forecast for Stuttgart

 Run the script from the `mcp_server_fastmcp` directory: